CoccoAndrea/automated-backup/docs/README.en.md

 To log backup operations into a PostgreSQL database, you need to configure your database following the instructions in the PostgreSQL configuration file.
 This is especially useful if you want to integrate the data into **Grafana** reports.

-- You can find the PostgreSQL setup instructions at this [link](POSTGRESQL.en.md).
+- You can find the PostgreSQL setup instructions here [POSTGRESQL.en.md](POSTGRESQL.en.md).

 Using PostgreSQL is **required** to monitor and visualize the operations via **Grafana**.